 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

-Our curriculum is enriched by a number of scientific experiences during each year, including school visits such as the Year 5 visit to the Science Museum and the Year 1 visit to Kew Gardens.
-Within school, Rich Learning Outcomes allow the children to explore aspects of science in more depth and detail.
-These include the Year 5 ‘Space Project’, healthy food challenges, trips and visitors.
-Science Club provides an opportunity for groups to extend their practical knowledge and to enter local competitions.
-The biennial Sports and Science Week is an exciting event, based on a particular curriculum theme, where the children enjoy a range of visiting speakers including parent scientists, and a variety of lessons, demonstrations and activities.
+Our curriculum is enriched by a number of scientific experiences during each year, including school visits such as the Year 1 visit to Kew Gardens.
+Within school, the children are encouraged to explore aspects of science in more depth and detail.
+These opportunities include a ‘Space Project’, healthy food challenges, chocolate geology, expertise offered from visitors and trips.
+The biennial STEM Week is an exciting event, based on a particular curriculum theme, where the children enjoy a range of visiting speakers including parent scientists, and a variety of lessons, demonstrations and activities.
+Upper Key Stage 2 have the opportunity in alternating years to explore and develop an individual scientific question and present their findings in a Science Fair.
 Our aim is to ignite the passion and curiosity of our young scientists and to develop the knowledge, skills and understanding which will enable them to explore and enjoy their world.